Federation quickstart

 This code demonstrates the basic flow for creating a gateway:

-1. We initialize an ApolloGateway instance and pass it the complete composed schema for our supergraph.
+instance and pass it the complete composed schema for our supergraph.- Note the

-2. We initialize an ApolloServer instance and pass it our gateway via the gateway option.
+instance and pass it our gateway via thegateway

 This data graph is missing a valid configuration.
 Syntax Error: Unexpected <EOF>.